 The quickest and most straightforward way to clean a cloth filter is the stand over your trash bin and carefully turn the cloth filter inside out.
 Emptying the spent grounds in doing so.

-Once the bulk of the grounds have been removed, wash with warm soapy water and allow to dry.
+Once the bulk of the grounds has been removed, wash with warm soapy water and allow to dry.

 Every 6 to 8 weeks, it’s best practice to boil the cloth filter in fresh water to release and remove any oils and residue that have worked their way in the cloth fabric.